 Which Type of Learner Are You?

+Have you ever considered what type of learner you are?
 We are all different learners.
 When we reflect on our childhood, we can think about the number of things we learnt such as drawing shapes, writing the alphabet, and becoming familiar with different colours.
 As we mature into adults these things can still be difficult for some people to process.

 As individuals we are all unique and have our preferred ways of adapting to our own learning methods.
 Some may be similar to others and some may be things that only you do.
 For example, when it comes to being taught something new in education or in the workplace, do you prefer to learn verbally, visually or perhaps a mixture of the two?